Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Many treatments can help reduce pain and swelling in your knee.
-Your doctor or physical therapist may suggest one or more of the following treatments.
+Your healthcare provider or physical therapist may suggest one or more of the following treatments:

 Keeping your leg raised above your heart helps excess fluid flow out of your knee joint.
 This reduces swelling.